kubeflow/katib/pkg/suggestion/NAS_Reinforcement_Learning/README.md

 [0 1 1 1 1 0 0 1 1 1 1 0]
 ```

-There are n rows, the i<sup>th</sup> row has n elements and describes the i<sup>th</sup> layer.
+There are n rows, the i<sup>th</sup> row has i elements and describes the i<sup>th</sup> layer.
 Please notice that layer 0 is the input and is not included in this definition.

 In each row:
 The first integer ranges from 0 to m-1, indicates the operation in this layer.